pointfreeco/sqlite-data/Sources/SharingGRDB/Documentation.docc/Articles/ComparisonWithSwiftData.md

   }
 }

-And to delete an existing row, you can use the `write` and `delete` methods from GRDB:
+And to delete an existing row, you can use the `write` and `delete` methods from SharingGRDB:

 @Row {
   @Column {